mukoedo1993/CPP_advanced/effective_modern_CPP/item15/README.txt

 template arguments(inlcuding lengths of std::array objects), enumerator values, alignment sepcifiers, and more.
 If you want to use a variable for these kinds of things, you certainly want to declare it constexpr, because then compilers will ensure that it has a compile-time value.

+4: constexpr objects and functions may be used in a wider range of contexts than non-constexpr objects and functions.
+5: constxper is part of an object's or function;s interface.